Skip to main content

 Recommended BAC Water Volume by Peptide

 The table below shows common reconstitution volumes.
-These are not the only valid options, but they put your typical dose in a syringe-friendly range (5-20 units per dose).
+These are not the only valid options, but they place a typical dose in a syringe-friendly range (5-20 units per dose).

 PeptideVial SizeRecommended BAC WaterResulting Concentration